 Incapacity is defined by HM Revenue & Customs (HMRC) and means you are or will continue to be medically incapable – either physically or mentally, as a result of injury, sickness, disease or disability – of continuing in your current occupation, and as a result of your incapacity you stop working in that occupation.
 (Some other pension schemes might operate a stricter definition of incapacity though.)

-As well as meeting HMRC’s rules, we’ll need medical evidence of your incapacity too, so please call us on 0300 2000 555 if you’d like to claim.
+As well as meeting HMRC’s rules, we’ll need medical evidence of your incapacity too, so please contact us if you’d like to claim.